‘Bachelorette’ Becca Kufrin Reveals Exciting News That She Is Engaged

 The new season of The Bachelorette is happening next week.
 Beginning on Monday, May 28, the fireworks will be flying as Becca Kufrin will be giving love another try.
-Her devastating breakup with Arie Luyendyk Jr on the last season of The Bachelor in front of millions of viewers left her heartbroken, but she is now back and happier than she has ever been.
-The reason is that she is engaged to one of her suitors!
-She revealed her new relationship status to People and also talked about her second chance to find her prince charming.
+Her devastating breakup with Arie Luyendyk, Jr. on the last season of The Bachelor in front of millions of viewers left her heartbroken, but she is now back and happier than she has ever been.
+The reason is that she is engaged to one of her suitors.
+She revealed her new relationship status to People, and also talked about her second chance to find her prince charming.

 This is Becca’s second time trying to find love on a reality show, and also the second engagement in less than a year.
 The Bachelorette said that she is so happy to finally be able to say it out loud and that she feels like this relationship will stick this time around.
 However, it doesn’t sound like it was an easy road to find it.
 She admitted that it has been crazy during her season, but was well worth it in the end.

-The 28-year-old publicist mentioned that there were a handful of men who impressed her from the beginning and that she also got to see different sides to them as the season progressed.
+The 28-year-old publicist mentioned that there were a handful of men who impressed her from the beginning, and that she also got to see different sides to them as the season progressed.
 She got to meet a few of them right away as soon as she was announced as being the next Bachelorette on After the Final Rose in March.
 Viewers got to see a glimpse of some of the men vying for Becca’s heart.
 Was her fiance among those she met that night?

 Look for @thebkoof in the audience at tonight's #AmericanIdol finale on ABC!#TheBachelorette pic.twitter.com/ut2CX6Aamu